 White collar crimes are no less serious because they don’t involve deadly weapons or physical harm.
 Law enforcement prosecutes these crimes just as vigilantly and determinedly as violent offenses.
-They include racketeering (RICO), extortion, embezzlement, credit card fraud, bribery, forgery, fraud, money laundering, counterfeiting, insurance fraud, mail fraud, false advertising, tax fraud, insider trading, identity theft, pyramid schemes, public corruption and antitrust violations.
+They include racketeering (RICO), extortion, embezzlement, credit card fraud, bribery, forgery, fraud, bank fraud, money laundering, counterfeiting, insurance fraud, mail fraud, false advertising, tax fraud, insider trading, identity theft, pyramid schemes, public corruption and antitrust violations.
 You’ll notice the common denominator: all these are crimes designed to bring in money by illegal means.
 Some are tried in state courts, but many are federal crimes, punishable in federal court.
 If you’re charged with one, you need experienced and committed legal representation as soon as possible.

 White collar crimes are not easy for the prosecution to prove.
 They can require years of investigation, often begun before you even know you’re being watched.
 Prosecutors take their time with these sorts of cases, until the evidence against you is airtight.
 After putting in all this effort, they often go for stiff sentences.
 If convicted, you could spend considerable time in prison.
 This is not something you can risk.
 You certainly can’t attempt to handle charges like this on your own, or with an attorney who does not have extensive experienced with these crimes.
 If you opt for a public defender, his caseload may not allow him to devote the time and diligent effort required to make a difference against the charges you’re facing.